KVS56/Sheep-Simulator/README.md

-# Ovinetopia
+# Sheep Simulator(Fork of Sheeptester's Ovinetopia

-A sheep-based incremental game.
+A simulator of sheep